 The German Africa Foundation and the German Federal Ministry for Economic Cooperation and Development (BMZ) cordially invite you to the online discussion Digitalisation as a driver for employment?
-How the Special Initiative on Training and Job Creation is generating employment in Africa through innovative approaches.
+How the Special Initiative "Decent Work for a Just Transition" is generating employment in Africa through innovative approaches.
 The event will take place on the 20 May 2021 from 3:00 to 4:30 pm (CEST).

 One of the Special Initiative’s focal points is the digital services sector.
 And due to the Covid-19 pandemic, this sector’s importance is growing even more: not only have highly digitalised economic sectors proven especially resilient to the crisis, the demand for digital services has grown tangibly as a result of the pandemic.
 How can jobs and apprenticeships be created in Africa‘s digital services sector?
 What measures have proven particularly successful and where do the biggest challenges lie?
 How can existing jobs be secured during the Covid-19 pandemic?
 These and other questions will be at the core of the online discussion.

 Under the following link you can register until 20 May 2021, 12:00pm (CEST).
 The event will be simultaneously translated German-English.